Best in Blogs: Five Hot Design Spots Online

 Inspiration.
 You can find it just about anywhere…a beautiful sunset, your favorite blouse, the internet.
 Yes, the internet.
 When I first started planning my décor years ago, I perused decorating magazines, watched countless shows on HGTV, and even pilfered ideas from my friends’ homes—yet today a whole new home decorating world can be discovered with the click of a mouse!
 I welcome these days when I literally can spend hours poring over websites and design blogs, searching for inspiration.

 The word “blog” is the shortened vernacular for “web log”—or online journal—that anyone with a computer and an internet connection can create.
-The best home design blogs feature great writing and pretty photographs, and can be just the thing to get your mind’s wheels turning about color schemes, do-it-yourself projects, furniture arrangement, “before and after” ideas, and the newest trends.
+The best home design blogs feature great writing (see SEO Tools Centre’s free paraphrase tool for help in your writing skills) and pretty photographs, and can be just the thing to get your mind’s wheels turning about color schemes, do-it-yourself projects, furniture arrangement, “before and after” ideas, and the newest trends.
 Interior designers often produce blogs on their websites to showcase their projects and give insight into their process.
 Some home décor companies include blogs on their websites to supplement their retail offerings, while other blogs are simply the collaborative efforts of a group of writers covering a range of areas of expertise.
 And not all blogs come from professionals; personal blogs from homeowners and apartment dwellers (people like you and me!) can also be inspiring and informational.

 When looking for a blog to follow, find one that suits your own tastes and preferences.
 If you prefer a warm and inviting vintage-inspired space, blogs that feature modern design may not appeal to you.
 It may take a bit of trial and error to find a few that you like, but finding one that is updated often (posting three to four days a week, for example) shows that the blogger is passionate about constantly bringing new ideas to his or her readers.
 Also, bloggers often provide links to other blogs where they find inspiration—so when you find one you love, chances are it will point you to similarly great sites.
 You can usually subscribe via email or an RSS feed so that you don’t have to go to sites daily to look for new postings.
 Even following an online journal via Twitter or “liking” them on Facebook will keep you updated, and possibly give you a few tidbits from the writer that he or she doesn’t post on the blog.